Unleash the Debate: Does an E-Collar Count as a Leash?

 Using leashes is an important safety measure and can help pet owners feel secure and confident when taking their pets out in public.

-Leash Law Interpretation
+Electronic Leash Laws Interpretation

 Pet owners should also be aware that some areas may have additional restrictions, such as requiring the pet to be walked by a responsible adult.